NCaiconte/tarea-usach/README.md

-# tarea-usach
+# Tarea-Usach
-First project made by Natalia Caiconte and Andrea Páez for the Front-end Development course sponsored by Universidad de Santiago, Chile.
+First project made by Natalia Caiconte and Andrea Páez using HTML and CSS (Bootstrap & Flexbox) for the Front-end Development course sponsored by Universidad de Santiago, Chile.